imperfectlink/KeyboardRenderKit/docs/source/krk2max.rst

 .. image:: img/SelectGreaterThan.jpg

-Now all of the Ngons are selected.
+Now all of the Ngons and only the Ngons are selected.

 .. image:: img/KeyboardNgons.jpg